 We always recommend that where possible two appliances are deployed as a clustered pair for high availability and resilience, this avoids introducing a single point of failure to your network.

 We recommend that the master is fully configured first, then the slave should be added.
-For more information on configuring an HA pair please refer to page 220.
 Once a pair is configured, load balanced services must be configured & modified on the master appliance.
 The slave appliance will then be kept in sync automatically.
+More information on configuring an HA pair can be found in Chapter 9 - Appliance Clustering for HA